vitejs/vite/docs/config/server-options.md

 ::: warning Using Vite on Windows Subsystem for Linux (WSL) 2

-When running Vite on WSL2 and a file is edited by Windows applications (non WSL2 process), file system watching does not work without `{ usePolling: true }`.
+When running Vite on WSL2, file system watching does not work when a file is edited by Windows applications (non-WSL2 process).
 This is due to [a WSL2 limitation](https://github.com/microsoft/WSL/issues/4739).

-To make file system watching work, you could either:
+To fix it, you could either:

 - **Recommended**: Use WSL2 applications to edit your files.
-  - Also it is recommended to move the project folder outside of a Windows filesystem.
+  - It is also recommended to move the project folder outside of a Windows filesystem.
 Accessing Windows filesystem from WSL2 is slow.
 Removing that overhead will improve performance.
-- Set `{ usePolling: true }`
+- Set `{ usePolling: true }`.
   - Note that [`usePolling` leads to high CPU utilization](https://github.com/paulmillr/chokidar#performance).

 :::